 January 2019 update on Enhanced Solar PV Deployment project.
 January 23-24, Richard McAllister (WIEB) presented at an EUCI conference in Phoenix, Arizona, entitled “Optimizing the Interconnection Process for Renewables & Storage” (conference overview and agenda).
 Richard presented findings from research on emerging issues and implementation considerations and also participated in a panel discussion on opportunities to improve the interconnection process.

 December 2018 update on Enhanced Solar PV Deployment project.
-WIEB conducted outreach for the interconnection project in five states in 2018: California, Colorado, Idaho, Utah, and Wyoming.
+WIEB conducted outreach for the interconnection arm of the project in five states in 2018: California, Colorado, Idaho, Utah, and Wyoming.
 In 2019, WIEB also plans to visit Arizona, Montana, Nevada, New Mexico, Oregon, and Washington to present interconnection research findings.

 The SAC meeting was held in conjunction with a Distribution System Planning Training for Western States on May 2 and 3.
 The training was jointly hosted by Lawrence Berkeley National Laboratory (LBNL), the National Association of Regulatory Utility Commissioners (NARUC), the National Association of State Energy Officials (NASEO), and WIEB.
 The agenda and presentation slides can be found here.